sergeioff/GitBackuper/README.md

 # Git backuper

-Program that clones files from git repository from GitHub to local storage
+Program that clones files from GitHub repository to local storage

 # Make jar